cdl-geneseo/geneseo-dictionary/R/R_A_superseded.md

 # R. A. (superseded)

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : R. A. (superseded)

 Created by  Unknown User (lav4), last modified by  Aurora Merwin on Apr 09, 2023

 (n.) \r-a\ acronym for Resident Assistant dorm counselor. &quot;My roommate is so loud that I'm going to talk to my R.A. about switching rooms.&quot; F90.
 Source: Dictionary of Geneseo English 2006.
 A similar definition appears at http://www.urbandictionary.com/define.php?term=ra ; the entry is probably not specific to Geneseo.
 (Dinki)